-Dr. R. Edward Minchin, Jr., the former Director of Master's Programs at the Rinker School, wrote, "No student has ever started too early to work on their thesis."
-Immediately afterward Dr. Minchin repeated, "No student has ever started too early to work on their thesis."
-His point was that planning a thesis as early as possible can significantly reduce the stress which comes from attempting to complete a thesis in a short period of time.
+Dr. R. Edward Minchin, Jr., the former Director of Master's Programs at the Rinker School, used to tell incoming students, "No student has ever started too early to work on their thesis."
+Immediately afterward Dr. Minchin would repeat, "No student has ever started too early to work on their thesis."
+His point was that planning a thesis as early as possible can significantly reduce the stress that comes from attempting to complete a thesis in a short period of time.
 If possible, MSCM students should begin discussing their thesis ideas with Rinker School professors prior to applying to the degree.
 At minimum, MSCM students must begin that discussion prior to their second semester in the program.
-Therefore, since a thesis answers a question using scientific methods, a student wishing to obtain an MSCM should know the types of questions they would like to answer.
+Therefore, since a thesis answers a question using the scientific method, a student wishing to obtain an MSCM should know the types of questions they would like to answer.
 Otherwise, they should complete the MCM.